-Command Description debug eap Enables logging of EAP events to debug NAC messaging. debug eou Enables logging of EAP over UDP (EAPoUDP) events to debug NAC messaging. debug nac Enables logging of NAC events. eou clientless Changes the username and password used for clientless authentication.
+Command Description debug eou Enables logging of EAP over UDP events to debug NAC Framework messaging. eou clientless Changes the username and password to be sent to the ACS for clientless authentication in a NAC Framework configuration. show vpn-session.db Displays information about VPN sessions, including NAC results.